How to identify warning signs of stroke!

 10. Excessive alcohol consumption: Blood pressure rises if you drink more than two drinks every day.
 Stroke can occur as a result of binge drinking.

-11. Illegal drugs: Abuse of intravenous (IV) drugs increases the risk of a stroke due to blood clots (cerebral embolisms).
+11. illegal drugs: Abuse of intravenous (IV) drugs increases the risk of a stroke due to blood clots (cerebral embolisms).
 Cocaine and other narcotics have been linked to heart attacks, strokes, and a variety of other cardiovascular issues.

 12. Abnormal heart rhythm: Some types of heart disease can increase your chances of having a stroke.
 The most potent and modifiable heart risk factor for stroke is having an abnormal heartbeat (atrial fibrillation).